exaspace/rabbit-kafka-bridge/README.md

 ### Quick demo using docker-compose

-In the `integration-test` directory there is a docker compose file which will start RabbitMQ, Kafka and the bridge application (configured to read from `testqueue` in Rabbit and send to topic `testtopic` in Kafka).
+The docker compose file will build the application docker image locally and start RabbitMQ and Kafka (RabbitMQ is configured to start with a queue called 'testqueue' which is bound to an exchange called 'testexchange').

 ```
 docker-compose up -d
 ```

-Send a message to RabbitMQ:
+Send a message to RabbitMQ (to exchange 'testexchange'):

 ```
 docker-compose exec rabbit-kafka-bridge util/rabbit-send.py \
     --host rabbitmq --exchange testexchange --message "Hello" --count 1
 ```

-You should see the messages arriving in Kafka:
+You should see the messages arriving in Kafka (on topic 'testtopic'):

 ```
 docker-compose exec kafka kafka-console-consumer.sh \